I need help with my housing

 How to access

-Referrals come from accommodation providers and Brighton & Hove council housing team.
+Referrals come from accommodation providers and Brighton and Hove council housing team.

 If you’re a professional making a referral, or you’re currently in temporary housing and want to know more, get in touch.